Psst ... Your Business' Web Copy May Be Confusing Your Target Customers

-Ultimately, if there is even a slight possibility your audience won’t understand certain things, make sure to define each word or term in the first instance on each page.
+Ultimately, if there is even a slight possibility your audience won’t understand certain things, make sure to define each word or term:

-(As an alternative, you can define a word on one page of your website, and then hyperlink to it any time the word is mentioned elsewhere.)
+On one page of your website, and then hyperlink to it any time the word is mentioned elsewhere.

 I saw a man on the street corner with binoculars.

-This may sound like a simple statement—until you begin to unpack all its alternate meanings.
-Does it mean:
+This may sound like a simple statement—until you begin to unpack all its potential meanings.

-There was a man on the street corner, and I watched him with my binoculars?
+There was a man on the street corner, and I watched him through binoculars?

 There was a man on the street corner, who I saw from afar, and he had binoculars?

 I was on a street corner, and I saw a man using binoculars?

 Our deli specializes in ham, cheese and egg sandwiches.